 F.A.Q.

 What do I need to think about before joining?
 Our troop meets Tuesdays 7:00 PM - 8:30PM.
 It is expected that Scouts attend most troop meetings.
-We will have weekend camping trips in April and May.
-We will have a weeklong camp in June.
+We will have weekend camping trips in April and May, and a weeklong summer camp in June.
 Although it's not required, it's highly recommended to attend the campouts.

 What are the steps to join?
 As we are starting up the troop, we need to have a parent participating as one of the roles needed by the Troop (see vacancies here).
 Please decide which role a parent can take and reach out to someone on the troop.
 After we make formal contact, you can go through these steps to get fully registered.